Skip to content

 pytest packages/hop3-server/tests/a_unit/ packages/hop3-server/tests/b_integration/

-Run System Tests (Docker-based)
+Run E2E Tests (Docker-based)

-make test-system
+make test-e2e

 Run Application Tests